antonindurieux/personal-website-offline-/_portfolio/2_IOT_geolocation.md

 To select the best hyper-parameters of the k-Nearest Neighbors algorithm, we will use a leave-one-device-out cross-validation: every device is put aside one after the other during the successive trainings, to get a prediction on the corresponding never-seen device.
 The total resulting error will thus be calculated by taking into account each one of the devices.
 This method eliminate the bias that some may be easier to locate than others.

 For the k-Nearest Neighbors, the important hyper-parameter is the number of neighbors taken into account, $$k$$.
 The optimal $$k$$ setting will be defined thanks to a grid search combined with this cross-validation procedure.
-As the predictions on latitudes and longitudes are separate, we can find the optimal $$k_{lat}$$ and $$k_{lng}$$ parameters to train a k-Nearest Neighbors for each coordinate.
+As the predictions on latitudes and longitudes will be separate, we can find the optimal $$k_{lat}$$ and $$k_{lng}$$ parameters to train a k-Nearest Neighbors for each coordinate.

 ### 5.1 Error evaluation
 To check how good are the results, we will compute the [Vincenty distance](https://en.wikipedia.org/wiki/Vincenty%27s_formulae){:target="_blank"} between the ground truth and the predicted device locations, in meters: